kasperpihl/react-slice/README.md

 - [Use statically from utils etc.](https://github.com/kasperpihl/react-slice/blob/master/docs/Statically.md)
 - [Use Typescript and get strongly typed state and actions](https://github.com/kasperpihl/react-slice/blob/master/docs/Typescript.md) 💙
 - Use with Server-side rendering (coming soon, would love ideas/usecases)
+- Debugging is disabled when `process.env` is 'production' or 'test'